llakterian/tron-node-project/README.md

 - Add transaction monitoring
 - Implement batch operations

-- Support me at llakterian@gmail.com
+- Support the project: TFRJq1DZ28quRVvte6zyNvDcocesaTQvjb

 ## Made with ❤️ for the TRON community